skrodahl/NewTon/Docs/ANALYTICS.md

 ## Console Output Footer

-### Persistent Console Log
+### Collapsible Console Log

-The Console Output footer is always visible at the bottom 40% of the right pane, providing real-time visibility into console activity.
+The Console Output footer is collapsible and **hidden by default**, allowing maximum space for main content.

+**Collapse/Expand:**
+- Click the "Console Output" header to toggle visibility
+- **Collapsed (default)**: Shows only header bar with triangle icon (▶), main content area expands to fill available space
+- **Expanded**: Shows up to 400px of console logs with triangle icon (▼), main content area shrinks to share space

+**Benefits:**
+- More screen space for Match Progression, Transaction History, and other views
+- Console available when needed but not intrusive
+- Main content area automatically adjusts size (flexible layout)

 ### Utility Links